Please upload all relevant files for quick & complete assistance.

 This literally means that the speaker has many things to accomplish and ‘ten million' is just a hyperbolic expression.

-Metonymy is a literary method which makes use of a phrase or a word regarding a connected concept, in order to elaborate on the actual concept.
+Metonymy is a literary method that makes use of a phrase or a word regarding a connected concept, in order to elaborate on the actual concept.
 A metonym is a term or phrase that is adopted to define something that has a much bigger meaning.

 - This means the collective belief of the editors who develop the editorial page of a newspaper.